bigfix/developer.bigfix.com/site/reference/types/file-line.md

 # type: file line

-A &amp;lt;file line&amp;gt; object produces strings from a text file.
+A &lt;file line&lt; object produces strings from a text file.

 # line number of &lt;file line&gt; : integer

 Returns the line number of a given line.
-Can be used to locate specific lines in a file.Example:  line number of line containing &amp;quot;[mciavi]&amp;quot; of file &amp;quot;mmdriver.inf&amp;quot; of system folder - Returns the line number of the specified line in the given file.
+Can be used to locate specific lines in a file.Example:  line number of line containing "[mciavi]" of file "mmdriver.inf" of system folder - Returns the line number of the specified line in the given file.

 # next line of &lt;file line&gt; : file line